Obsidian-TTRPG-Community/Ironsworn-SRD-Markdown/Chapter 3/Move Glossary.md

 “PAY THE PRICE”

-When you roll a miss on a move, you’ll usually see a prompt to Pay the Price.
-This move (page 105) helps you resolve the outcome of failure.
-If you’re playing without a GM, you make the most obvious or interesting bad outcome happen based on the current circumstances, roll on the Pay the Price table to see what happens, or Ask the Oracle (page 107).
+When you roll a miss on a move, you’ll usually see a prompt to [[Pay the Price]].
+This move helps you resolve the outcome of failure.
+If you’re playing without a GM, you make the most obvious or interesting bad outcome happen based on the current circumstances, roll on the Pay the Price table to see what happens, or [[Ask the Oracle]].
 If you’re playing with a GM, they can decide what happens, ask you to roll on the table, or talk it with the group.

 “PROGRESS MOVE”

 This is a special type of move to resolve the outcome of a goal or challenge.
 When you make a progress move, tally the number of filled boxes on your progress track as your progress score.
 Only add fully filled boxes (those with four ticks).
 Then, roll your challenge dice, compare to your progress score,

 and resolve a strong hit, weak hit, or miss as normal.
 You may not burn momentum on this roll, and you are not affected by negative momentum.
-To learn more about progress tracks and progress moves, see page 14.

 “REROLL ANY DICE”